All the celebrities who have supported Johnny Depp

-Johnny Depp: All the celebrities who have supported the Pirates of the Caribbean star
+Johnny Depp: All the celebrities supporting the Pirates of the Caribbean star during Amber Heard trial

 Winona Ryder, Javier Bardem and Sia are among the famous figures to voice support for Depp